 The NEC Commission Five-Year Capital Plan is a region-wide action and funding plan for infrastructure projects that are underway or planned on the Northeast Corridor and connecting corridors to Harrisburg, Albany, and Springfield.
 The NEC Commission Five-Year Capital Plan results from collaboration between NEC Commission members and identifies both funded projects and unfunded projects that could be advanced within the next five years if additional funding were made available.
 The Five-Year Capital Plan is updated and approved annually by the Commission in the spring and then transmitted to Congress as a unified capital request for the NEC.

 While the Five-Year Capital Plan provides a comprehensive view of the NEC’s immediate infrastructure needs, it does not assess the long-term role of rail in the region, define and evaluate various service and routing alternatives, or perform environmental impact analyses.
 Instead, these tasks are objectives of NEC FUTURE.

 The FRA has coordinated closely with the NEC Commission throughout the NEC FUTURE process.
 One part of this collaboration has been in developing the No Action Alternative for NEC FUTURE.
-The No Action Alternative provides a baseline for comparison with the Action Alternatives evaluated in the Tier 1 Draft EIS and with the Preferred Alternative evaluated in the Tier 1 Final EIS.
+The No Action Alternative provides a baseline for comparison with the Action Alternatives that are being evaluated in the Tier 1 Environmental Impact Statement.
 It includes funded projects, as well as mandated projects (funded or unfunded) and unfunded projects necessary to keep the railroad running.
 Many of the projects included in the NEC Commission’s Five-Year Capital Plan meet these criteria, and are therefore, included in the No Action Alternative.